JS-RML/Advanced-high-speed-scooping/README.md

 -->

 ### *Adaptive High-Speed Scooping*
-Our swivel fingertips help scoop objects even when the workplane of the gripper is not exactly normal to the ground surface.
+Our swivel fingertips help scoop objects even when the gripper's workplane is not exactly normal to the ground surface.

 <p align = "center">
 <img src="media/swivel_card.gif" width="800">
 </p>

-Also fragile objects like seaweed and cracker can be picked up.
+Fragile objects, such as seaweed and cracker, can also be picked up.

 <p align = "center">
 <img src="media/swivel_seaweed_gif.gif" width="400">